-SCIENTIFIC NAME: Cathartes aura
+Cathartes aura • Birds

 Turkey vultures live across the United States during the summer in dry, open areas, deciduous forests and woodlands.
-If migrating, the bird will soar at 4,000-5,000′.
-The largest turkey vulture migration in the world can be seen over CALM during October.
+If migrating, the bird will soar at 4,000-5,000’.
+One of the largest turkey vulture migration patterns in the world can be seen over CALM during October.

 Females lay 2 eggs yearly and the male will incubate the eggs for 38-41 days.